forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Explore Jekyll and the Forestry CMS with our Jekyll Starter Template.

 <a href="/docs/quickstart/tour/" class="button small secondary">Getting Started Guide</a>
-<a href="https://app.forestry.io/signup" class="button small primary">Create Your Forestry.io Account</a>
+<a href="https://app.forestry.io/signup" class="button small primary">Get started with Forestry.io</a>
 {{% /tip %}}

 ### Set up